danielfcollier/py-umik-base-app/docs/posts/06 - PyPI.md

 I am thrilled to announce a personal milestone: I have just published my very first Python package to PyPI! 🎉

-Meet `umik-base-app`, a modular toolkit designed to make building high-performance audio applications with the **MiniDSP UMIK-1** measurement microphone effortless.
+Meet `umik-base-app`, a modular toolkit designed to make building high-performance audio applications with the **miniDSP UMIK series** measurement microphone effortless.

 👉 **Get it now:** `pip install umik-base-app`